atosques/atosques/README.md

 - ⚡ Fun fact: ...
 -->

 I am a second year student pursuing a combined major in Computer Science and Environmental and Sustainability Sciences at Northeastern University.
 I have a interest in UX/UI as well as database development and look forward to extending my experience within these careers.
 I have proficiencies with languages like Java and SQL.
 I am familiar with Python, HTML, CSS, and JavaScript.
-For programs, I enjoy using of Figma and SQL Workbench.
+For programs, I enjoy using of Figma and SQL Workbench when developing.